GoodIntentionsAssistant/gi/README.md

 socket.emit('request',input);
 ```

-**Agent**
+**Client**
-Whitelisted agent name.
-Each agent should have a unique name.
+Whitelisted client name.
+Each client should have a unique name.
 This must be provided for every request.

 **Token**
 Secret token key.
 Must be provided for every request